suifei/arm64-assembly-simulator/README.md

 - **Detailed Execution Trace**: Tracks and displays changes in register and memory states after each instruction execution.
 - **Support for Step-by-step and Continuous Execution**: Offers flexibility in instruction execution to cater to different analysis needs.
 - **Simulates Register and Memory Operations**: Enhances understanding of ARM64 operations through practical simulation.
+- **Extensibility**: Supports custom pre- and post-execution hooks, allowing the insertion of custom logic before and after instruction execution.

 ## Use Cases